chaijs/chai/CONTRIBUTING.md

 **Please ask first** before embarking on any significant pull request (e.g. implementing features, refactoring code), otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.

 Please adhere to the coding conventions used throughout a project (indentation, accurate comments, etc.) and any other requirements (such as test coverage).
-Please review the [Chai.js Coding Style Guide](https://github.com/chaijs/chai/wiki/Chai-Coding-Style-Guide).

 Follow this process if you'd like your work considered for inclusion in the project: